 We have advocated for municipalities in Trenton by …

-- Urging reasonable and workable reforms to the use of eminent domain.
+- Supporting reasonable and workable reforms to the use of eminent domain.

-- Supporting a sales tax exemption on local parking and other municipally provided services.
+- Secured enactment of a sales tax exemption on local parking and other municipally provided services.

 We have advocated for municipalities in Washington by …

 - Promoting increased COPS funding for vital public safety investments